otrv4/otrv4/notes/tor-dev-meeting-notes.md

 it might not ever be useful, which is not what I think we want to convey.
 It would be stronger to say "post-quantum key," "hybrid key", "New Hope key," etc.
 I'm going to just use post-quantum key for the remainder of this document, but we can think of better terminology to describe this.
-I personally would be in favor of using "New Hope key."

 #### 4.3 Maintaining forward secrecy